Object Storage Configuration

 prefix.

-You should use a VPC Endpoint (or the equivalent in your Cloud Service Provider) to ensure the network traffic between the WarpStream Agent and your Object Storage bucket does not incur any data transfer cost, such as the cost incurred by using a NAT Gateway.
+You should use a (or the equivalent in your Cloud Service Provider) to ensure the network traffic between the WarpStream Agent and your Object Storage bucket does not incur any data transfer cost, such as the cost incurred by using a NAT Gateway.

 The WarpStream Agent manages all data in the object storage warpstream